-The prolonged efforts to prevent a catastrophic meltdown at the plant have also intensified concern around the world about nuclear power.
+Prolonged efforts to prevent a catastrophic meltdown at the 40-year-old plant have also intensified concern around the world about nuclear power.
 U.N.
 Secretary-General Ban Ki-moon said it was time to reassess the international atomic safety regime.

 Two of the plant’s reactors are now seen as safe but the other four are volatile, occasionally emitting steam and smoke.
 However, the nuclear safety agency said on Saturday that temperature and pressure in all reactors had stabilised.

-“We are preventing the situation from worsening -- we’ve restored power and pumped in fresh water -- and making basic steps towards improvement but there is still no room for complacency,” Yukio Edano told a news briefing on Saturday.
+“We are preventing the situation from worsening — we’ve restored power and pumped in fresh water — and making basic steps towards improvement but there is still no room for complacency,” Chief Cabinet Secretary Yukio Edano told a news conference on Saturday.

-More than 700 engineers have been working in shifts to stabilise the plant with no end in sight.
+More than 700 engineers have been toiling in shifts but there’s no end in sight.

 At Three Mile Island, the worst nuclear power accident in the United States, workers took just four days to stabilise the reactor, which suffered a partial meltdown.
 No one was injured and there was no radiation release above the legal limit.